- The European Space Agency (ESA) is launching the EnVision spacecraft in 2031 or later to study Venus and its past.

 How will EnVision study Venus?

-After launching on an Ariane 6 rocket in 2031, EnVision will take about 15 months to reach Venus after which it will enter in an elliptical orbit around the planet.
+After launching on an Ariane 6 rocket no earlier than 2031, EnVision will take about 15 months to reach Venus after which it will enter in an elliptical orbit around the planet.
 For the 16 months that follow, the spacecraft will use Venus’ upper atmosphere to slow down and circularize its orbit to less than 600 kilometers (373 miles) from the planet’s surface to closely observe Venus for years using its state-of-the-art instruments.

 While most planetary orbiter missions can use typical spectrometers to identify the composition of an object’s surface and atmosphere, Venus’ thick clouds make it almost impossible to see its surface and lower atmosphere.
 However, there are a few wavelengths of light Venus’s thick atmosphere is transparent to, and EnVision will have tailor-made spectrometers to look in exactly such little windows of opportunity.